-Navient Solutions, as administrator, will enter into an administration agreement with each trust, the depositor, the servicer, the eligible lender trustee and the indenture trustee.
+Navient Solutions, as administrator, will enter into an administration agreement with each trust, the depositor, the servicer, the indenture trustee and the trustee, eligible lender trustee or owner trustee, as applicable.
 Under the administration agreement, the administrator will agree to provide various notices and to perform other administrative obligations required by the indenture, trust agreement and sale agreement.
 These services include:

-- directing the indenture trustee to make the required distributions from the trust accounts on each monthly servicing payment date and each distribution date; - preparing, based on periodic data received from the servicer, and providing quarterly and annual distribution statements to the trustee or eligible lender trustee, as applicable, and the indenture trustee and any related U.S. federal income tax reporting information; and - providing the notices and performing other administrative obligations required by the indenture, the trust agreement and the sale agreement.
+- directing the indenture trustee to make the required distributions from the trust accounts on each monthly servicing payment date and each distribution date; - preparing, based on periodic data received from the servicer, and providing quarterly and annual distribution statements to the trustee, eligible lender trustee or owner trustee, as applicable, and the indenture trustee and any related U.S. federal income tax reporting information; and - providing the notices and performing other administrative obligations required by the indenture, the trust agreement and the sale agreement.